-The practice's information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

-The dentist explained the methods they used to help patients understand their treatment options.
-These included for example pictures and X-ray images.
+The dentists explained the methods they used to help patients understand their treatment options.
+These included for example photographs, X-ray images and intra-oral scans.